somof/CarND-Traffic-Sign-Classifier-Project-work/writeup_jp.md

 <!-- <img width=640 src="./fig/pixel_mean_stdv_vs_label.png"/> -->

-##Design and Test a Model Architecture
+#3.
+Feasibility Test

-The training data images potentially have trouble factors as described above.
+The training dataset potentially has trouble factors as described above.
-So methods for pre-processing, CNN design and augmenting image data have to choose in order to reduce the training data risk.
+So I had feasibility tests before selecting methods for pre-processing, CNN design and augmenting image data in order to reduce the training data risk.

-###1. feasibility training test

-At the first, I had a feasibility test via a reasonable scale model.
+At the first, I made a reasonable scale model for the feasibility tests.
 This model is bigger than the LeNet-5 on lesson 8 and would be smaller than the final model, so I named it "middle model".

-####1.1 design of "middle model" and training parameters
+###3.1 design of "middle model" and training parameters

 Here are the specifications of the middle model and training parameters.